vmware/vic/doc/user_doc/vic_admin/vicarch.md

-# vSphere Integrated Containers Architecture
+# vSphere Integrated Containers Engine Architecture

-vSphere Integrated Containers exists in a vSphere environment, allowing you to use virtual machines like containers.
+vSphere Integrated Containers Engine exists in a vSphere environment, allowing you to use virtual machines like containers.
 The architecture consists of these components:

 - vCenter management tools: monitor and manage virtual machines as well as container virtual machines.

 - vCenter Server: manage a single ESXi host or cluster of ESXi hosts with DRS enabled.
 Specify and deploy datastores and network paths, define clusters, resource pools, and port groups.

-- Trusted networks: Deploy and use vSphere Integrated Containers and connections between Docker clients and virtual container hosts.
+- Trusted networks: Deploy and use vSphere Integrated Containers Engine and connections between Docker clients and virtual container hosts.

 - Virtual SAN datastores: specify a datastore and top level directory with the name of the virtual container host.